-NOTE: When driving uphill, at elevations above 2,000 feet (610 Meters), or when the vehicle is heavily loaded 3 (especially when towing) the vehicle may slow below the SET speed.
-If the vehicle speed drops below 30 mph (48 km/h), the speed control will automatically disengage.
+NOTE: When driving uphill, at elevations above 2,000 feet (610 meters), or when the vehicle is heavily loaded (especially when towing) the vehicle may slow below the SET speed.
+If the vehicle speed drops below (refer to the table below for the speed for your specific engine), the speed control will automatically disengage.
 If this happens, you can push down on the accelerator pedal to maintain the desired speed.

-Vehicles equipped with a 5-speed manual transmission should be operated in 4th gear under the above conditions.

-Vehicles equipped with a 4-speed automatic transmission may exhibit several 4-3 downshifts under the above conditions.
-To reduce the frequency of the downshifts and to improve vehicle performance, it is advisable to lock out overdrive by pressing the O/D OFF button located at the end of the gear shifter.
+Vehicles equipped with a 5-speed-manual transmission should be operated in 4th gear or lower under the above conditions.
+Vehicles equipped with a Automatic transmission may exhibit several downshifts under the above conditions.
+To reduce the frequency of the downshifts and to improve vehicle performance, it is advisable to lock out overdrive by pressing the "TOW/HAUL" button located at the end of the gear shifter.